 One of the best-known passages is John 3:16.
 Here, Jesus says, “God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 God has given eternal life to all who believe in Jesus.
 This life is eternal; how can something that is eternal be taken away?

 And what may be the most used passage to support eternal security is Romans 8:38-39.
 “For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”
 Nothing in all of creation can separate us from God’s love.

 God Will Keep Us Secure

-Together these passages express the security that we have in our relationship with God.
+Together these passages express security in our relationship with God.
 God is strong enough that no one can separate us from him.
 We were foreknown by God, redeemed by Christ and sealed by the Spirit, adopted into the family of God.
 There is no possibility of falling from God’s grace.
 And if someone appears to have done so, it is more likely that they had never been saved in the first place.

 One other argument for eternal security comes from Calvinism.
 Here it is taught that God has unconditionally chosen us and irresistibly called us to himself.
 It would follow then that there is no possibility of falling.
 It was not really my choice to come to Christ.
 And it would not be my choice to remove myself from his grace.
-But of course this logic does not work from an Arminian perspective since we do not accept either unconditional election or irresistible grace.
+But of course, this logic does not work from an Arminian perspective since we do not accept either unconditional election or irresistible grace.

 The Argument Against Persistence of Salvation